 The College Finance and Facilities Planning Division oversees policies that determine the distribution of local assistance and capital outlay funds for the 73 districts that make up the California Community Colleges.
 The division also represents the system in advocating for local assistance and capital outlay funds with the Legislature and the Department of Finance.

-The College Finance and Facilities Planning Division includes the Facilities Planning Unit, the Fiscal Services Unit and the Fiscal Standards and Accountability Unit.
+The College Finance and Facilities Planning Division includes the Facilities Planning Unit, Fiscal Services Unit, Chancellor’s Office Budget Unit, and Fiscal Standards and Accountability Unit.

 Did you know: The California Community Colleges system’s assets include approximately 24,398 acres, 5,192 buildings and 72.4 million gross square feet of space.